go-kratos/go-kratos.dev/src/content/docs/blades/get-started/quick-started.md

 	agent, err := blades.NewAgent(
 		"Blades Agent",
 		blades.WithModel(model),
-		blades.WithInstructions("You are a helpful assistant that provides detailed and accurate information."), )
+		blades.WithInstruction("You are a helpful assistant that provides detailed and accurate information."), )
 	if err != nil {
 		log.Fatal(err)